Marcoc51/Sparkify-Data-Modeling-with-Postgres/README.md

 3. `sql_queries.py`: This script contains the SQL queries used in the `create_tables.py` and `etl.py` scripts.
 4. `data/`: This directory in `data.zip` contains the JSON logs and song data files that are used as input for the ETL pipeline.
 5. `test.ipynb`: Jupyter notebook that contains test case to check if the data is loaded into tables correctly.
+6. `ERD.py`: This script creates the ERD for the `sparkifydb` database.

 ## Database Schema Design and ETL Pipeline